At Verona university the Erasmus society is highly regarded, and rightly so.

 It’s hard to meet people at uni because they only teach in lectures here and not seminars, so being part of the Erasmus society and the tandem programme has massively benefitted me.

 The tandem partner system is a voluntary programme where you get paired with a native Italian who wants to improve their English.
 From then on, you have very informal ‘meetings’ whenever you are both free, just to get to know each other and practice the language in a relaxed environment as a way to increase your confidence.
 My tandem partner and I meet about once a week to chat for a couple of hours over lunch or drinks.
-Because she is of a higher level of English than I am Italian we spend the majority of our meetings speaking Italian, which is perfect for.
-We have planned day-trips to Mantova as well as her home town of Vicenza.
+Because she is of a higher level of English than I am Italian we spend the majority of our meetings speaking Italian, which is perfect for me.
+We have planned day-trips to Bologna as well as her home town of Vicenza.
 I am very grateful for these opportunities and I have definitely gained a friend that I would never have met otherwise.

 Also, completely coincidentally, she lived and worked in my hometown over the summer – what a small world!